Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Experiments

 \section{Experiments}

-We conduct our experiments on various domains to evaluate In-the-wild Pre-training from Videos (IPV) with Contextualized World Models (ContextWM), in contrast to vanilla world models (WM) used by DreamerV2 and APV.
-Our experiments investigate the following questions: \begin{itemize} \item Can IPV improve sample-efficiency of MBRL? \item How does ContextWM compare to a vanilla WM quantitatively and qualitatively? \item What is the contribution of each of the proposed techniques in ContextWM? \item How do videos from different domains or of different amounts affect IPV with ContextWM? \end{itemize}
+We conduct our experiments on various domains to evaluate In-the-wild Pre-training from Videos (IPV) with Contextualized World Models (ContextWM), in contrast to plain world models (WM) used by DreamerV2 and APV \footnote{In our experiments, we rebrand the APV baseline \cite{seo2022reinforcement} with the new name `IPV w/ Plain WM' to note that it is pre-trained on \textbf{I}n-the-wild data rather than only \textbf{A}ction-free data.}.
+Our experiments investigate the following questions: \begin{itemize} \item Can IPV improve the sample efficiency of MBRL? \item How does ContextWM compare to a plain WM quantitatively and qualitatively? \item What is the contribution of each of the proposed techniques in ContextWM? \item How do videos from different domains or of different amounts affect IPV with ContextWM? \end{itemize}